jumbleview/pumpkin/README.md

 ```

  Technically speaking usage of such a function is not mandatory but I found it convenient.
 It has three arguments:
-* Address of function setting LED color (like GreenColor or RedColor etc)
+* Address of function setting LED color (like GreenColor or RedColor etc.)
-* Number of how many times this function must be invoked on particular protothread step.
+* Number of how many times this function must be invoked at particular protothread stage.
-* Address of reverse counter of this function invocation at particular protothread step.
+* Address of reverse counter of this function invocation at particular protothread stage.

 Function returns value of reverse counter.